geo-tp/ESP32-Bus-Pirate/README.md

 ## Getting Started

 1. 🔧 Flash the firmware
-   - Download the latest release from the [Releases](https://github.com/geo-tp/ESP32-Bus-Pirate/releases) page, and flash it using your favorite tool (`esptool.py`, `PlatformIO`, etc.).
+   - Use the [ESP32 Bus Pirate Web Flasher](https://geo-tp.github.io/ESP32-Bus-Pirate/webflasher/) to burn the firmware directly from a web browser.
    - You can also burn it on [M5Burner](https://docs.m5stack.com/en/download), in the M5stick, AtomS3, M5StampS3 or Cardputer category.

 2. 🔌 Connect via Serial or Web